Globaltrans provides freight rail transportation, railcar leasing and ancillary services to clients in Russia, the CIS countries and the Baltics.

 gondola cars and Rail tank car is a type of rolling stock designed to transport liquid and gaseous commodities.

 By continuously improving the reliability of its services, Globaltrans is able to build deeper partnerships with its clients.
-Today the Group works with over 500 clients across Russia and the CIS region, including blue-chip companies such as Evraz, Metalloinvest, MMK, Severstal and TMK as well as Gazprom Neft and Rosneft.
+Today the Group works with over 500 clients across Russia and the CIS region, including blue-chip companies such as Rosneft, Metalloinvest, MMK, Gazprom Neft, Evraz, TMK, Chelpipe and others.

 Metallurgical cargoes (including ferrous metals, scrap metal and iron ore) are the largest operating segment for Globaltrans, which has historically focused on specialized logistics services for this industry.
 For Metalloinvest and MMK, two of Globaltrans key clients, the Group operates as an integral part of their own logistics chains with services based on long-term contracts.
-In 2016, this segment contributed 60% of the Group’s Freight Rail Turnover.
+In 2018 the Group signed two new five-year contracts with TMK and ChelPipe Group, which are both leading manufacturers of pipe products.
+Both contracts envisage significant increases in serviced volumes to 70% of client’s freight rail transportation needs and perfectly complement Globaltrans’ logistics patterns.
+In 2018, this segment contributed 54% of the Group’s Freight Rail Turnover (excluding Engaged Fleet).

-Oil products and oil is another large freight segment for Globaltrans and contributed 13% of the Group’s Freight Rail Turnover in 2016.
+Oil products and oil is another large freight segment for Globaltrans and contributed 14% of the Group’s Freight Rail Turnover (excluding Engaged Fleet) in 2018.
 The Group serves major players in the segment, including Rosneft and Gazprom Neft.
 Globaltrans’ unique ability to transport oil products and oil in block trains using its own Locomotive is a railway vehicle that provides the motive power for a train.

 locomotives guarantees a high-quality service, reliability and efficient traffic optimisation.
 Globaltrans provides freight rail transportation services to Rosneft based on a long-term contract arrangement.

-The Group is also active in coal and construction materials segments, which contributed 16% and 6% of its Freight Rail Turnover in 2016 respectively.
+The Group is also active in coal and construction materials segments, which contributed 20% and 4% of its Freight Rail Turnover (excluding Engaged Fleet) in 2018 respectively.

 Click here for further details.